mstewartgallus/mstewartgallus.github.io/src/_posts/web/2022-11-25-marking-up-poetry.md

 Rich Internet Applications">ARIA</abbr> role as in [markup A](#markupa2) and [markup A''](#markupa3) to ameliorate the problem.
-By the spec using the `presentation` role in a list item for a list already marked with a `presentation` role shouldn't do much but such markup can reduce cruft in Firefox's accessibility inspector.
+By the spec using the `presentation` role in a list item for a list already marked with a `presentation` role doesn't do much, but such markup can reduce cruft in Firefox's accessibility inspector.

 <figure>